Robust and Resource Efficient Identification of Shallow Neural Networks by Fewest Samples: Active subspace identification

 for $j=1,\dots,d$ and $k=1,\dots,m_{\mathcal X}$.
 It follows from \eqref{eq:dif:1}, that $A$ is the linear span of columns of $X$.
 Naturally, we define $\tilde A$ using the linear span of the singular vectors of $Y$ corresponding to its $m$ largest singular values.
 This is formalized in the following algorithm.

 .3cm \fbox{ } .3cm

 The aim of the rest of this section is to show, that $\tilde A$ constructed in Algorithm \ref{alg1} is in some sense close to $A$.
 To be more specific, we need to bound $\|P_A-P_{\tilde A}\|$, i.e. the operator or the Frobenius norm of the difference between the orthogonal projections onto $A$ and $\tilde A$, respectively.
-For this first approximation method we need to introduce a new matrix
+For this first approximation method we need the matrix $J[f]$, which was defined in \eqref{eq:Jf_1} as

+In some sense, it captures the contribution of each term in \eqref{sumsridge}.
+As we want to recover all ridge profiles, we assume that $J[f]$ has the maximal rank $m$ and its non-zero singular values are bounded away from zero.

 \begin{lem} Assume the vectors $(a_i)_{i=1}^m$ linearly independent, and $\|a_i\|_2=1$ for all $i=1,\dots,m$.
 Additionally assume

 Suppose that $\sigma_m(J[f])\ge \alpha>0$, i.e., the $m^{th}$ singular value of the matrix $J[f]$ is bounded away from zero.
 Then for any $s\in (0, 1)$ we have that